fabrician/dynamic-variable-provider/README.md

 Installation
 --------------------------------------
 Unzip target/dynamic.variable.provider-1.0-SNAPSHOT.zip.
-* ./variableProviders contains the "Dynamic Variable Providers", it needs to be deployed into Silver Fabric 5.5 server.
+* ./variableProviders contains the "Dynamic Variable Provider" implementation.
+It needs to be deployed into a Silver Fabric 5.5 Broker.
-* ./webapps contains a '.war' file for the "Web Application", it can be deployed to a web server that supports Servlet 3.0 API.
+* ./webapps contains a '.war' file for the "Web Application".
+It must be deployed to a web server that supports the Servlet 3.0 API.
 * ./hsqldb contains the sample hsqldb database.
 To start it just call either "run.bat" or "run.sh".

 Configure Dynamic Variable Provider
 --------------------------------------